hyperandroid/rusty/README.md

 A minimalistic slack bot (currently only a WebBot).

+Rusty will assist at defining handlers for
++ slash commands
++ events
++ interactive conversations

+and also to be able to publish to channels by using web hooks.

 Rusty relies on Express to set bot end points.

 ## Simplest example